ktownsend-personal/RetroPhone/README.md

 * When I was around 12 years old I experimented with the house phone line by putting a speaker on it and hearing a dialtone.
 I was fascinated, and learned how to dial it by making and breaking the connection rapidly to call a friend and discovered he could hear me if I shouted into the speaker.
 I took a few old phones apart to study their innards and learned a few more things about them in the process.
 My parents never knew about that, of course!
 This project has a special connection with that memory.

 ## Currently Functional
-* button to trigger incoming call (temporary demo until far enough along to establish calls between two devices)
-* physical ringing for incoming call
+* physical ringing for incoming call, currently triggered by a button
 * real call progress tones using [Mozzi](https://sensorium.github.io/Mozzi/); based on work done by [GadgetReboot](https://youtu.be/qM0ZhSyA6Jw)
 * stable call progress transitions
 * switchable regions for North America and United Kingdom with accurate progress tones and ringing
 * tone and pulse dialing
-  * call progress detection debounce tuned to ignore dialing pulses
   * hardware DTMF decoding with [MT8870 module](https://microcontrollerslab.com/mt8870-dtmf-decoder-module-pinout-interfacing-with-arduino-features/)
   * software DTMF decoding with [PhoneDTMF](https://github.com/Adrianotiger/phoneDTMF) (has severe limitation...see challenges)
   * automatic presence detection of hardware DTMF module at startup to force software detection if not present
+  * software pulse dialing decoder
 * configuration by dialing star-codes (or 22 instead of * for pulse dialing)
   * settings are saved to onboard flash and survive reboot and flashing updates
-  * ack & err tone feedback: 1 = success, 2 = invalid
+  * ack & err tone feedback
-  * region: *11 North America, *12 United Kingdom
+  * region: dial *11 North America, *12 United Kingdom
-  * DTMF decoder: *20 harware, *21 software (missing hardware will force software mode)
+  * DTMF decoder: dial *20 harware, *21 software
   * DTMF module timing test: *3n where n is the max number of iterations [1 to 9] or [0] for no limit; test ends at max iterations or entire 16 digit sequence doens't read
 * plays audio sample for "call cannot be completed as dialed" when appropriate; based on work done by [GadgetReboot](https://youtu.be/qM0ZhSyA6Jw)
   * full sequence of not finishing dialing is realistic: dialtone, "try again" message twice, howler sound for a while, then silence because it gave up on you
 * dialing any 7-digit number will play ring or busy sound depending on first digit even or odd (temporary demo until far enough along to establish calls between two devices)
+* RGB LED for status colors & patterns representing all of the call states

 ## Next Steps
+* call progress recorded messages
+  * currently making great progress playing mp3 files from onboard flash, but not ready to publish
 * add filter to block 20Hz ring signal from SLIC's audio out line (mostly to keep it off my external speaker when it's ringing)
-* call progress recorded messages
-  * need more recordings, maybe need to use MicroSD for storage, but that might be too slow to read from
-  * see if file splitting is actually necessary or if we can have single files (original author split to solve problem on ESP8266)
-* RGB LED for status colors & patterns representing all of the call states
 * trunk line via wifi, or wired if wifi affects audio quality
   * could switch to PiZeroW or something if simultaneious ADC/DAC/Wifi is too much for ESP32
   * might be an option to design these modules for a backplane in a single housing and just use wiring between the modules for analog audio (think of it like a local switching office)